Cache Me If You Can: Taming the Caching Complexity of Microservice Call Graphs

 Linearisable Datastores

-While this requirement ensures strong consistency guarantees, it limits MuCache’s compatibility with many popular datastores.
-For instance, many NoSQL databases like Cassandra or MongoDB, in their default configurations, offer eventual consistency rather than linearizability.
+MuCache relies on linearisable data stores, which might not be available in all environments, thus limiting MuCache’s ability to function with many widely-used data stores.
+For example, by default, numerous NoSQL databases such as Cassandra and MongoDB provide eventual consistency in contrast to linearizability.
 Even some SQL databases, when configured for high availability or geographic distribution, may sacrifice linearisability for better performance or partition tolerance.

 Sidecar Overhead

-The current implementation is built on top of Dapr.
-This makes integration straightforward for services already using Dapr but might require additional work for services using other communication mechanisms.
+The current implementation is built on top of Dapr, which makes integration straightforward for services already using Dapr but might require additional work for services using other communication mechanisms.
 The reliance on service mesh sidecars presents an interesting tension in MuCache’s design.
-As Zhu et. al (see here) revealed significant performance penalties associated with service mesh sidecars - with sobering numbers like 269% higher latency and 163% increased CPU utilisation - MuCache’s actual performance data tells a nuanced story about this trade-off.
+As Zhu et al. (see here) revealed significant performance penalties associated with service mesh sidecars - with sobering numbers like 269% higher latency and 163% increased CPU utilisation - MuCache’s actual performance data tells a nuanced story about this trade-off.

 MuCache’s implementation shows that the overhead can be well worth the benefits in many scenarios.
-The system reports only a 13% increase in CPU usage while delivering up to 2.5x reduction in median latency and 60% increase in throughput.
-This suggests that the caching benefits can substantially outweigh the sidecar overhead, particularly for applications with expensive service-to-service calls or complex call graphs.
+The system reports only a 13% increase in CPU usage while delivering up to a 2.5x reduction in median latency and a 60% increase in throughput, which suggests that the caching benefits can substantially outweigh the sidecar overhead, particularly for applications with expensive service-to-service calls or complex call graphs.

-However, this raises important consideration.
+However, this raises important considerations.
 In systems where service-to-service calls are relatively lightweight or where the call graph is shallow, the sidecar overhead might eat into the potential benefits of caching.
-The decision to implement MuCache should therefore consider the specific characteristics of the application - particularly the cost of service calls relative to the sidecar overhead.
+The decision to implement MuCache should, therefore, consider the specific characteristics of the application—particularly the cost of service calls relative to the sidecar overhead.

 GC Overhead

 Another practical consideration is the memory overhead of tracking dependencies.
-While the paper shows this overhead is minimal (less than 0.4% of cache size on average), systems with extremely high request rates or complex dependency graphs might need to tune the garbage collection parameters to maintain reasonable memory usage.
+While the paper shows minimal overhead (less than 0.4% of cache size on average), systems with extremely high request rates or complex dependency graphs need to tune the garbage collection parameters to maintain reasonable memory usage.

 Cache Poisoning

-Lastly, The introduction of any caching layer in a distributed system creates potential security vulnerabilities, and cache poisoning represents a particularly concerning threat for inter-service caching systems like MuCache.
-In traditional systems, cache poisoning typically affects a single service or endpoint, but in a microservices architecture with inter-service caching, the implications could be more severe due to the interconnected nature of services.
+Lastly, introducing any caching layer in a distributed system creates potential security vulnerabilities, and cache poisoning represents a particularly concerning threat to inter-service caching systems like MuCache.
+In traditional systems, cache poisoning typically affects a single service or endpoint.
+However, due to the interconnected nature of services, the implications could be more severe in a microservices architecture with inter-service caching.

 Future Direction

-MuCache represents a step forward in making microservices architectures more efficient and easier to manage.
-Its approach to automatic cache coherence could become a standard feature of service mesh implementations, similar to how automatic retry logic and circuit breakers are today.
+MuCache approach to automatic cache coherence could become a standard feature of service mesh implementations, similar to how automatic retry logic and circuit breakers are today.

 The system’s design also provides valuable insights for the broader field of distributed systems.
-The approach to maintaining consistency through careful tracking of dependencies while avoiding synchronization on the critical path could be applied to other distributed caching problems beyond microservices.
+The approach to maintaining consistency through carefully tracking dependencies while avoiding synchronisation on the critical path could be applied to other distributed caching problems beyond microservices.

 For practitioners, MuCache offers a path to achieving the performance benefits of aggressive caching without the complexity of manual cache management or the consistency risks of simple TTL-based approaches.
-This could be particularly valuable for organizations in the middle ground - too large to stick with a monolithic architecture but not large enough to invest in building custom caching solutions like major tech companies have done.
+This might be especially beneficial for organisations at an intermediate level—not big enough to create bespoke caching solutions like the major tech firms have accomplished.

 Conclusion

-As microservices architecture continue to evolve and become more complex, tools like MuCache that help manage this complexity while maintaining performance will become increasingly important.
-Whether through direct adoption of MuCache or through incorporation of its ideas into other tools and framework.
+As microservices architecture continues to evolve and become more complex, tools like MuCache can help to manage this complexity while maintaining performance, which will become increasingly important, whether through direct adoption of MuCache or incorporation of its ideas into other tools and frameworks.

 References